EFOC/Weather-App-0.1/README.md

 ##### OVERVIEW

 This is my Weather app.
-It is 100% written in Kotlin.
+It is 100% written in **Kotlin**.
 It takes weather data from an API on a server and displays in a list on the app.
 It also uses Google's Places API to get a list of real life locations.

 This app uses: